iann0036/tf-cfn-provider/docs/providers/aws/SesReceiptRule.md

 `TopicArn` - (Optional) The ARN of an SNS topic to notify.

+`Position` - (Required) The position of the action in the receipt rule.

 `FunctionArn` - (Required) The ARN of the Lambda function to invoke.

 `InvocationType` - (Optional) Event or RequestResponse.

+`TopicArn` - (Optional) The ARN of an SNS topic to notify.

+`Position` - (Required) The position of the action in the receipt rule.

 `BucketName` - (Required) The name of the S3 bucket.